 We can give no assurances that we will be successful in obtaining additional government grants or contracts.
-The process of obtaining government contracts is lengthy with the uncertainty that we will be successful in obtaining announced grants or contracts for therapeutics as a medical device technology.
+The process of applying for government contracts is lengthy, and we cannot be certain that we will be successful in obtaining announced grants or contracts for therapeutics as a medical device technology.
 Accordingly, we cannot be certain that we will be awarded any additional U.S. Government grants or contracts utilizing our Hemopurifier platform technology.

-U.S. Government agencies have special contracting requirements including a right to audit us which create additional risks a negative audit would be detrimental to us.
+U.S. Government agencies have special contracting requirements including a right to audit us which create additional risksa negative audit would be detrimental to us.